lrdass/blog/_posts/2021-11-23-raytracing-1.markdown

 ## What is next
 Next we are going to render lighting effects.
 And after that we are ready to render triangles and display some tridimensional meshes like with custom shapes!
 See you next time!

+You can access the source code here: https://github.com/lrdass/cns